 TPN allows fluids to enter the body and provide nutrients while bypassing the GI tract.
 TPN delivers a combination of protein, carbohydrates, fats, vitamins, and minerals to an infant’s body.
-It also delivers electrolytes, which help keep the body hydrated.
+It also delivers electrolytes that help regulate nutrient balance at the cellular level.

 Sick or premature newborns often have an increased need for nutrients.
 This may be due to factors such as:

-- inadequate time in the womb (prevents the infant from receiving his or her full supply of necessary nutrients for healthy growth and development)
+- inadequate time in the womb, which prevents the infant from receiving their full supply of necessary nutrients for healthy growth and development.

-According to the National Institutes of Health (NIH), where the infant is unable to process food taken by mouth, TPN can help save the lives of underweight or sick infants.
-This is because TPN offers a more effective way for these babies to meet their nutritional needs than through aqueous IV feedings.
-This is because it provides more than just sugars and salts available from aqueous IVs (NIH, 2011).
+According to the American Society for Parenteral and Enteral Nutrition (ASPEN), TPN can help save the lives of underweight or sick infants who are unable to process food taken by mouth or given by tube feedings to the GI tract.
+TPN offers a more effective way for these babies to meet their nutritional needs than through water-based IV feedings.
+This is because TPN provides more than just the sugars and salts available from IVs.

-A study in the medical journal Mayo Clinic Proceedings found that premature infants—as well as infants with diarrhea and surgical problems that made by-mouth feeding impossible—benefitted from TPN.
-In the study, which was a yearlong review of 20 patients, infants received enough calories to regain weight and continue to grow (Feliciano & Telander, 1976).
+A study in the medical journal Mayo Clinic Proceedings found that infants might benefit from TPN when oral feeding is impossible.
+These include premature infants with certain medical conditions and other infants with diarrhea and surgical problems.
+One review of 20 patients found that infants received enough calories to regain weight and continue to grow.

 Though TPN can be lifesaving for infants who are not able to receive nutrition normally, it is not without risks.
-The Merck Manual for Health Care Professionals reports that around five to 10 percent of patients (of all ages) have complications related to central-line IV access (Merck, 2009).
+The Merck Manual reports that about 5 to 10 percent of patients of all ages have complications related to central line IV access.

-The following health problems may develop in infants through the use of TPN or IV lines for feeding:
+The following health problems often develop in infants through the use of TPN or IV lines for feeding:

 - liver problems